KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/alignment_dup_marking/README.md

 ## Excercise

 1)So far we have followed the main steps you performed with Galaxy during the first module.
 We have not gone through a few of the alignment statistics part yet and we will not provide detailed instructions about how to do it in the command line.
-As an excercise please try to perform the Alignment Statistics steps of the Galaxy workshops on your terminal by yourself.
-You alignement statistis analysis should include the following steps:
+As an exercise please try to perform the Alignment Statistics steps of the Galaxy workshops on your terminal by yourself.
+You alignment statistics analysis should include the following steps:

  - Flagstats
  - Viewing the BAM File